SchizoStudios/Celestial-Data-Portal/replit.md

 ## Overview

-This is a full-stack astronomical data portal application built for calculating, monitoring, and generating content around astrological and astronomical events.
-The system provides natal chart calculations, aspect monitoring, ephemeris data tracking, and automated podcast content generation.
-It's designed as a comprehensive platform for astronomical intelligence with both user-facing features and administrative tools.
+This is a full-stack astronomical data portal application built for calculating, monitoring, and analyzing astrological and astronomical events.
+The system provides natal chart calculations, aspect monitoring, and ephemeris data tracking.
+It's designed as a comprehensive platform for astronomical intelligence focused on core astrological functionality.

 ## System Architecture